Numerical Weil-Petersson metrics on moduli spaces of Calabi-Yau manifolds: Numerical evaluation of the Weil-Petersson metrics using deformations of the holomorphic -form

 with $0.00104$ the standard error.
-Eq. \eqref{WPvalue} should be compared with the exact value ($0.1922\cdots$), obtained by computing the volume of the Quintic, as function of $t$, via integration of its 3-cycles, \eqref{cande}.
-In Fig. \ref{batman1} we computed the Weil-Petersson metric in the same region of the $t$-plane studied in Fig. \ref{candelas}.
+Eq. \eqref{WPvalue} should be compared with the exact value ($0.1922\cdots$) that we obtained by computing the volume of the quintic as a function of $t$ using integrals on its 3-cycles (see Eq. \eqref{cande}).
+In Fig. \ref{batman1} we evaluated the Weil-Petersson metric on the same region of the $t$-plane studied in Fig. \ref{candelas}.
+We used one Fubini-Study metric in the IS method for most smooth quintics on the $t$-plane except for those quintics that were close to developing double-point singularities.
+In this case, we used the refinement of the IS method with 19 Fubini-Study metrics.

-Another algorithm that allows to estimate the Weil-Petersson metric consists in evaluating the logarithm of numerical volumes for several 3-folds near the manifold that we want to study, fitting a quadratic function for the values therein, and computing its Hessian.
-This method is highly inefficent despite is much simpler to implement.
-As an example, if we evaluate the function
+In order to gain some insight on the computational complexity of this method, we compared these results with those of a simpler method.
+In particular, another way to numerically compute the Weil-Petersson metric consists of approximating the K\"ahler potential on a local neighborhood of the moduli space around the manifold where we are evaluating the WP metric.
+To that end we evaluated the logarithm of the numerical volumes of several three-folds near the Fermat quintic ($t=0$), then we fitted a quadratic function to the random K\"ahler potential values, and computed its Hessian.
+Although this method is much simpler to implement, it is highly inefficient.
+For instance, if we evaluate the function